frequency-chain/docs/pages/glossary.md

 ## Capacity Epoch

-The Capacity Epoch is the number of blocks before capacity refills.
+The Capacity Epoch is the number of blocks before Capacity refills.
 In other words, it is the number of blocks before one may reuse Capacity.

 ## Coinless User